alrojo/CB513/README.md

 # RNNProteins
-World record on cb513 dataset (68.9% on Q8 with best single performing model), available at: http://www.princeton.edu/~jzthree/datasets/ICML2014/
+World record on cb513 dataset using cullpdb+profile\_6133\_filtered (68.9% on Q8 with best single performing model), available at: http://www.princeton.edu/~jzthree/datasets/ICML2014/

 By Alexander Rosenberg Johansen